Choosing the right workforce management platform can make or break your day-to-day operations.

 You can also use “shift attachments” to collect information (like shift feedback, mileage, or equipment used) during clock-outs.

 Deputy also does a solid job tracking time through multiple devices, including shared kiosks and mobile apps with GPS.
-The iPad kiosk captures photos of workers during clock-ins.
-Employees can also leave shift feedback during clock-out, which we found to be a nice morale touch.
+The shared kiosk captures photos of workers during clock-ins, and you can set it up with touchless biometric facial recognition to prevent buddy punching.

 However, Deputy provides only static location snapshots but not live GPS breadcrumbs.
-So you get a moment-in-time view rather than a holistic understanding of where employees move during their shifts.
+We could keep tabs on workers’ GPS locations at clock-in and clock-out, but that’s a moment-in-time view rather than a full understanding of where employees move during their shifts.
 I think this might be fine for static job sites, but for mobile teams like cleaners, event crews, or delivery staff, it means less visibility and fewer accountability tools.

 PTO & leave management – Winner: Connecteam